 History of Some Interesting Dishes of India

 Indians love food.
-Every Indian likes to indulge in the guilty pleasure of rich food.
+Every Indian like to indulge in the guilty pleasure of rich food.
 We are a nation of diverse people with many differences.
 But food is one thing that unites us.
-Although the food of our nation is also diverse but it is enjoyed by everyone.
+Although the food of our nation is also diverse it is enjoyed by everyone.
 It is also a fact that the cuisines of India vary with states.

 In all these varying cuisines there are certain foods that you may wonder how they originated.
-And that is why we have collected some interesting dishes and their stories that you will find amusing.
+And that is why we have collected some interesting dishes of India and their stories that you will find amusing.

 The word ‘biryani’ comes from the Persian word ‘birian’ meaning ‘fried before cooking’.
 According to the legend, Mumtaz Mahal(1593-1631), while visiting the army barracks realized that the soldiers there were under-nourished.
 She ordered that a dish be made that can provide balanced nutrition.
-The chef prepared many dishes but Mumtaz liked biryani as it was a one pot complete meal.
+The chef prepared many dishes but Mumtaz liked biryani as it was a one-pot complete meal.

 - Butter Chicken

 The earliest origins of Idli is in ‘Vaddaradhane’ of 970 A.D.
 A story in which Idli is one of the eighteen dishes served to a Brahamchari.
-But, the recipe of making Idli is not present in the story.
+But, the recipe for making Idli is not present in the story.